 Master's Degree Programs

 Students can expect course work, research and possibly a thesis paper in an equine science master's degree program.
 This 2-year program focuses on the particular specialization chosen, such as equine physiology, industry management or equine education.
-Courses in programs like these can include:

 D.V.M. and D.V.M.-Ph.D.
 Programs